DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

 ## Decision

-Replace the existing DEDS full entity graph schema (taken from Internation spec v3.0 HSDS schema), and replace it with a simpler schema where the incoming JSON data is stored as JSON instead.
+Replace the existing DEDS full entity graph schema (taken from International spec v3.0 HSDS schema), and replace it with a simpler schema where the incoming JSON data is stored as JSON instead.

 ## Context

 There is significant complexity in creating a full entity graph schema based on the HSDS 3.0 Open referral internation spec.
-This leads to tight coupling to particular open referral spec, when our service will take on many open referral specs, and also potential file uploads which will contain far less data.
+This leads to tight coupling to a particular open referral spec, when our service will take on many open referral specs, and also potential file uploads which will contain far less data.
 This would then shoehorn other specification into this spec, and as a result, original data will then lose it's structure.

 There is documentation in confluence which talks about using JSON.
-However, there is no known ADR or decision document which explains why the current was chosen over storing JSON.
+However, there is no known ADR or decision document which explains why the current design was chosen over storing JSON.

 ## Options considered